 There are many ways to measure job performance.
-Yet, as we saw in our discussion of personnel selection in Chapter 4, I/O psychologists typically refer to measures of job performance as performance criteria (Austin & Villanova, 1992).
+Yet as we saw in our discussion of personnel selection in Chapter 4, I/O psychologists typically refer to measures of job performance as performance criteria (Austin & Villanova, 1992).
 Performance criteria are the means of determining successful or unsuccessful performance.
-As we saw in Chapter 3, performance criteria are one of the products that arise from a detailed job analysis, for once the specific performance criteria measures used to determine successful and unsuccessful job performance elements of a job are known, it is easier to develop the means to assess levels of successful or unsuccessful performance.
+As we saw in Chapter 3, performance criteria are one of the products that arise from a detailed job analysis, for once the specific elements of a job are known, it is easier to develop the means to assess levels of successful or unsuccessful performance.